-- 1. Do one of the following:

-- Choose Add Compass from the context menu. - 2.
+- 1. Do one of the following: - From the Map Layout Toolbar, choose the New Compass toolbar icon ( - Choose Add Compass from the context menu. - 2.
 Drag a rectangle in the map layout window to the size you want the Compass to be and release.
 The Compass box appears in the map layout window.

-12.3.2 Adding a Text to Map Layout
+12.3.4 Adding a Text to Map Layout

-- 1. Do one of the following: - From the Map Layout Toolbar, choose the New Text Box toolbar icon (T) - Choose New Text Box from the context menu. - 2.
+- 1. Do one of the following: - From the Map Layout Toolbar, choose the New Text Box toolbar icon ( - Choose New Text Box from the context menu. - 2.
 Drag a rectangle in the map layout window to the size you want the Text Box to be and release.
-The Text box appears in the map layout window. - 3.
-You can now position or resize the Text Box as desired.
+The Text box appears in the map layout window. - You can now position or resize the Text Box as desired.
 To change the fonts used in Scale, Legend, and Text items, select the item and then use the Macintosh Font Panel (choose Edit > Show Fonts) to change the text attributes.